-Achieving a high search engine rank is a top priority for website owners and digital marketers.
-It boosts organic website traffic at a steady pace, and it increases brand awareness and credibility.
+Ranking high on a search is a top priority for good reason.
+It helps your organic website traffic build at a steady pace, and it increases brand awareness and credibility.

 All of that helps to generate leads for your business and convert them into paying customers.